 Initial Profile Completion

-This step takes the longest and can take upwards of two hours to complete.
 CAQH approval takes anywhere from 90 to 120 days.
 The good news is that you’ll only have to create a profile once, as the information stays within the secure warehouse for as long as the account is active.
 If you cancel the account or request deactivation, CAQH retains the information for the amount of time required by law.

 General CAQH Profile Update

 Providers should update their CAQH profile whenever there are significant updates to the information.
 This includes licenses and certifications, changes to practice locations, and healthcare organization affiliation.
 Depending on the extent of information updates, this step may take 15 minutes to about an hour to complete.
+Depending on the amount and types of changes made, CAQH can approve within a few days or a few weeks.

 Ways to Streamline the CAQH Credentialing Process

-• Prepare information and documents: Review CAQH’s list of required information and documents before sitting down to complete your application.
+- Prepare information and documents: Review CAQH’s list of required information and documents before sitting down to complete your application.
 This will save you time by keeping you organized.

-• Scan documents: CAQH requires healthcare providers to upload documents including, but not limited to, licenses, certifications, and proof of liability insurance.
+- Scan documents: CAQH requires healthcare providers to upload documents including, but not limited to, licenses, certifications, and proof of liability insurance.
 Save time by scanning and saving these documents to your computer before starting.
 In addition, make sure your computer or phone can print and scan documents.
 Some CAQH documents require you to print, manually sign, scan, and then upload.

-• Set aside time: Designate time that’s free from distractions.
+- Set aside time: Designate time that’s free from distractions.
 Depending on your schedule, you may need to schedule two 1-hour sessions to complete your initial application.

-• Schedule reminders: The CAQH system sends reminders about upcoming 120-day re-attestation.
+- Schedule reminders: The CAQH system sends reminders about upcoming 120-day re-attestation.
 However, it doesn’t notify you of information updates, like license or certification renewals or expirations.
-These reminders can come from your credentialing software
+These reminders can come from your credentialing software.

 Credentialing software, like MedTrainer, is designed to streamline the entire credentialing process.
 From reducing redundant data entry to process workflows and automated reminders, software can help both healthcare organizations and providers save time.
 See MedTrainer Credentialing in action.